FAQ

 Do you work directly with buyers?

-No. Citizens Life Group connects you with brokers who represent the seller (you).
-Those brokers work with a network of vetted, institutional life settlement buyers on your behalf.
-This independence is what allows them to run a competitive bidding process and get you the highest offer.
+No. Citizens Life Group is not a buyer and does not buy policies.
+As your licensed broker, we represent you, the seller, and work with a network of vetted, institutional life settlement buyers on your behalf.
+This independence is what allows us to run a competitive bidding process and get you the highest offer.

 How is my personal and medical information protected?

-Your information is handled in full compliance with HIPAA and applicable state privacy laws.
-We use secure, encrypted communications for all sensitive data.
-Your information is shared only with pre-qualified buyers who are under strict confidentiality agreements.
+Citizens Life Group, along with any affiliated brokerage and the providers we work with, is required to handle all medical and personal information in compliance with HIPAA and applicable state privacy laws.
+We use secure communications for all sensitive data, and your information is shared only with pre-qualified parties under strict confidentiality agreements.

 Tax & Legal